David Tao: I'm OK (1999)

-In this album, Tao attempted many musical styles, including, unsurprisingly, his favorite rock music.
-In fact, some critics have noted that each of his songs are different from one another, in terms of their style and music arrangement.

 Tao was nominated for six GMA awards for I'm OK – Best Album, Best Producer, Best Singer, Best Video, Best Song and Best Song Arrangement.
-He only won the Best Producer Award on the GMA, but Rain later went on to win Best Chinese Video at the 2000 MTV Music Awards.
+He only won the Best Producer Award on the GMA, but "Rain" later went on to win Best Chinese Video at the 2000 MTV Music Awards.

 Black Tangerine (2002)

-In 2002, Tao released "Black Tangerine".
-Some notable songs in this post-911 album, of which he derived much of his inspiration from:
+In 2002, Tao released Black Tangerine.
+Some notable songs in this post-9/11 album, of which he derived much of his inspiration from: